-Investor Class Institutional Class Institutional Class

-2.00% None None

-age of the val ue of your inve estment)

-0.90% 0.90% 0.90%

-0.25% None None

-0.25% 0.17% None

-1.61% 1.58% 1.50%

-3.01% 2.65% 2.40%

-(1.71%) (1.60%) (1.43%)

-4.000/ 4.050/ 0.070/

-1.30% 1.05% 0.97%

-2.00% age of the val 0.90% 0.25% 0.25% 1.61% 3.01% Class Class 2.00% None age of the value of your inverse of your inverse of the value of your inverse o
+Investor Class Institutional Class Super Institutional Class Redemption Fee (as a percentage of the amount redeemed on shares after holding them for 60 days or less) 2.00% None None Annual Fund Operating Expenses (expenses that you pay each year as a percent tage of the valu e of your inve estment) Management Fees 0.90% 0.90% 0.90% Distribution and Service 12b-1 Fees 0.25% None None Shareholder Servicing Plan 0.25% 0.17% None Other Expenses 1.78% 1.77% 1.71% Total Annual Fund Operating Expenses 3.18% 2.84% 2.61% Less Fee Waivers and/or Expense Reimbursements (1) (1.88%) (1.79%) (1.64%) Total Annual Fund Operating Expenses After Fee Waivers and/or Expense Reimbursements (1) 1.30% 1.05% 0.97%

-(f) Clifford Capital Partners, LLC (the "Adviser") has entered into a written expense limitation agreement under which it has agreed to reduce its fees and/or reimburse certain Focused SCV Fund expenses until January 31, 2024 to keep Total Annual Fund Operating Expenses After Fee Waivers and/or Expense Reimbursements (excluding interest, distribution and service fees pursuant to Rule 12b-1 Plans, taxes, brokerage commissions, acquired fund fees and expenses, dividend expense on short sales, other expenditures capitalized in accordance with generally accepted accounting principles and other extraordinary expenses not incurred in the ordinary course of business) from exceeding 1.05%, 1.05% and 0.97%, respectively, of the average daily net assets of the Fund's Investor Class, Institutional Class and Super Institutional Class.
+(1) Clifford Capital Partners, LLC (the "Adviser") has entered into a written expense limitation agreement under which it has agreed to reduce its fees and/or reimburse certain Focused SCV Fund expenses until January 31, 2025 to keep Total Annual Fund Operating Expenses After Fee Waivers and/or Expense Reimbursements (excluding interest, distribution and service fees pursuant to Rule 12b-1 Plans, taxes, brokerage commissions, acquired fund fees and expenses, dividend expense on short sales, other expenditures capitalized in accordance with generally accepted accounting principles and other extraordinary expenses not incurred in the ordinary course of business) from exceeding 1.05%, 1.05% and 0.97%, respectively, of the daily net assets of the Fund's Investor Class, Institutional Class and Super Institutional Class.
 Each waiver of fees and/or reimbursement of an expense by the Adviser is subject to repayment by the Focused SCV Fund within three years following the date such waiver and/or reimbursement was made, provided that the Fund is able to make the repayment without exceeding the expense limitation in place at the time of the waiver or reimbursement and at the time the waiver or reimbursement is recouped.
-The Trust and the Adviser may terminate this expense limitation agreement prior to January 31, 2024 only by mutual written consent.
+The Trust and the Adviser may terminate this expense limitation agreement prior to January 31, 2025 only by mutual written consent.